xoolive/traffic/readme.md

 or Eurocontrol DDR files.
 It is designed to be easily extendable to other sources of data.

-Eventually, static and dynamic output are available for Matplotlib, Google Earth (kmz) and CesiumJS (czml).
+Eventually, static and dynamic output are available for Matplotlib, Leaflet, Google Earth (kmz) and CesiumJS (czml).

 ## Installation